Top 5 Natural Skin Cleansing Oils

 If you suffer from oily skin, jojoba can still help to soften and moisturize without making your skin feel like an oil slick.
 Providing you don’t slather too much on (a little goes a long way), it is absorbed very quickly and hardly leaves a trace.
 Jojoba oil is fantastic for dry skin, and its anti-inflammatory qualities helps to soothe red patches whilst moisturizing and softening it.

-Whether you plan to use just one, or several oils blended together for your cleansing oil, it is a good idea to include at least 20 percent jojoba if at all possible to make the most of its benefits.
+Whether you plan to use just one, or several oils blended together for your cleansing oil, it is a good idea to include at least 20 percent jojoba oil if at all possible to make the most of its benefits.
 And finally; because it is extracted from the seeds of the plant, jojoba oil is perfect for those that need a deeply moisturising product but cannot use nut oils.
-The perfect cleansing oil!
+Jojoba is the perfect cleansing oil!

 Avocado (Unrefined) oil